How To Introduce Dogs Without Creating A Lifetime Grudge

 Whether you’re introducing a high-energy puppy or two adult dogs with established habits, the rule is simple.
 Move at the pace of the more sensitive dog, and focus on safety, space, and small successes along the way.

-How to Introduce Dogs (Video)
+How To Introduce Dogs (Video)

 Below is a very helpful video from Zak George’s Dog Training Revolution on how to properly introduce dogs.

-5 Tips for Common Problems: Troubleshooting Dog Introductions
+5 Tips For Common Problems: Troubleshooting Dog Introductions

 1. Aggression: When Growls Turn Serious

 A low growl during an intense moment is one thing.
 Lunging, snapping, or stiff, prolonged staring is another.
-If either dog is showing signs of true aggression, pause all interactions immediately.

-Try This:
+Try This

 - Go back to parallel walks and visual-only exposure